17cupsofcoffee/openedge-rest-tutorials/business-entities/basic-rest-business-entities.md

 * A new .cls file will be generated for your business entity, set up with basic REST capabilities.

 ## REST Annotations
-While at this point, the business entity is functional (if somewhat minimal), it is a good idea to have an understanding of exactly how OpenEdge creates the link between your class and the REST service so that you can convert/update existing logic in your application.
+While at this point, the business entity is functional (if somewhat minimal), it is still a good idea to have an understanding of exactly how OpenEdge creates the link between your class and the REST service so that you can convert/update existing logic in your application.
 It creates this mapping through ABL annotations, both on the file as a whole and on the individual methods.